vnegi10/CryptoDashApp.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://vnegi10.github.io/CryptoDashApp.jl/stable)

-Interactive visualization of historical price, health metrics, candlestick and volume data for various cryptocurrencies.
+Interactive visualization of historical price (currently only in EUR), health metrics, candlestick and volume data for various cryptocurrencies.
 Data are obtained via API queries to Alpha Vantage.
 The app is written in Julia and makes use of Dash.jl along with its react framework to generate a dashboard style view accessible via a browser.
 Different moving averages are also calculated and plotted along with the daily average price data.
 Averaging window can be selected by the user.